Image-Text-Image Knowledge Transfer for Lifelong Person Re-Identification with Hybrid Clothing States: Methodology

-\textbf{Method overview.} We propose a new framework \textit{Teata}, to effectively align, transfer and accumulate knowledge using the text space as an intermediate medium.
-The overview of our framework is illustrated in Fig.~\ref{fig:framework}.
-Inspired by CLIP-ReID \cite{li2023clip}, we adopt CLIP~\cite{radford2021learning} to bridge image and text latent space, and build a closed loop of ``image-text-image''. \textit{Teata} starts by aligning image features with text embeddings to transfer visual information and category labels to the text space.
+We propose a new framework \textit{Teata}, to effectively align, transfer, and accumulate knowledge using the text space as an intermediate medium.
+The overview of \textit{Teata} is illustrated in Fig.~\ref{fig:framework}.
+Inspired by CLIP-ReID \cite{li2023clip}, we adopt CLIP~\cite{radford2021learning} to bridge the image and text latent space, and build a closed loop of ``image-text-image''.
+We start by aligning image features with text embeddings to transfer visual information and category labels to the text space.
 Next, we leverage the robustness and consistency of text semantics to guide the discriminative feature learning of visual representations.
 This text-to-image knowledge transfer is finally reflected in the parameter update of the image encoder.

 Based on these two alternating stages, knowledge is continuously transferred in the image and text space, thereby achieving the accumulation of knowledge.
 To achieve effective knowledge transfer, we further design a Structured Semantic Prompt (SSP) learning in the first stage, which decomposes the original text prompt into several structured pairs to distill knowledge from the image space with a unified granularity of text description (see Sec.~\ref{subsec: prompt_learning}).
-To further alleviate the knowledge confusion caused by incremental learning from same-cloth ReID and cloth-changing ReID tasks, we introduce a Knowledge Adaptation and Projection strategy (KAP) in the second stage, which tunes text knowledge via a slow-paced learner to adapt to different tasks without catastrophic forgetting (see Sec.~\ref{subsec: classifier}).
+To further alleviate the knowledge confusion caused by incremental learning from same-cloth ReID and cloth-changing ReID tasks, we introduce a Knowledge Adaptation and Projection strategy (KAP) in the second stage, which tunes text knowledge via a slow-paced learner and adapts the image encoder to different tasks without catastrophic forgetting (see Sec.~\ref{subsec: classifier}).
 Lastly, we describe the details of training and testing procedures of \textit{Teata} in Sec.~\ref{subsec: procedure}.